Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 4. TaylorMade M6 Irons

-They’re going to give you, like, a lot of forgiveness, actually.
+The M6 golf irons also has a similar structural advantage to the M4 golf irons, meaning that both clubs are going to give you a greater degree of forgiveness in your shot.
+These Irons are going to give you, like, a lot of forgiveness, actually.
 A lot.
-Also, it just sounds good, and feels good.
+Also, it just sounds good, and feels good with every shot.
 A sensuous piece of metal if there ever was one.

 Again, it’s not clear how much more distance the M6 is really going to give you over other similar or previous models.